-Tech giant Apple is preparing to develop its own 5G modem in all upcoming iPhone models by the year 2022.
+Tech giant Apple is preparing to develop its own 5G modem in all upcoming iPhone models by 2022.
 According to Fast Company, Apple is expected to launch its first-ever iPhone model with a 5G modem with a “Qualcomm chip inside” by September 2020.

-“The company is pushing to have its modem in iPhones by 2022, a very aggressive timeline given all the development, testing, and certification work involved”
+“The company is pushing to have its modem in iPhones by 2022, a very aggressive timeline given all the development, testing, and certification work involved.”

-As per the report, Apple’s development of the next-generation modem is probably led by Esin Terzioglu, who also performed as Qualcomm’s vice president of engineering and later he was designated by Apple’s iPhone maker in 2017.
+As per the report, Apple’s development of the next-generation modem is probably led by Esin Terzioglu, who also performed as Qualcomm’s vice president of engineering and later was designated by Apple’s iPhone maker in 2017.

 The Fast Company’s Mark Sullivan stated that “The SoC integration may not happen right away, my source says.
 Given the tight timeframe for delivering a modem in 2022, Apple may choose to make its first 5G modem a stand-alone chip, and then integrate it into an SoC the following year.”